MSU-Libraries/storcli-doc/README.md

 Note that after a hot spare drive has been used and then the data copyback has happened on a replced drive, the former hot spare may contain a foreign configuration that may need to be cleared.

+If a drive has been configured outside a RAID at some point, it might be listed as `JBOD`.
+If you are certain a new drive is intended to be used for rebuilding or as a hot spare, see the "Other Useful Commands" section for how to clear a `JBOD` status.

 Clear Foreign Configurations
 ---------------------------